Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 Conversely, co-signers may make these monthly payments jointly with the primary mortgage holder.

-Typically, co-signers are married or romantically involved, but they could also be relatives or friends.
+Typically, co-signers are married or romantically involved but could be relatives or friends.

 Note that people who are not married are specifically referred to as "co-applicants."

-Also note that, while their name is on the mortgage or deed, a co-applicant may choose to own but not live in the home that he or she helped to purchase.
+Also note that while their name is on the mortgage or deed, a co-applicant may choose to own but not live in the home they helped purchase.

-If you apply as a co-signer, you will fill out one mortgage application form together, as a couple.
+If you apply as a co-signer, you will complete one mortgage application form together as a couple.

-For co-applicants, although you’ll be applying for the same mortgage, you will be filling out separate applications.
+Although you'll apply for the same co-applicant mortgage, you will complete separate applications.

-It’s also possible to have co-signers whose names are on the mortgage, but not on the deed.
+It's also possible to have co-signers whose names are on the mortgage but not the deed.
 This is typical of parents who leverage their credit and financial history to help their child obtain a mortgage.

 Get Advice From a Local Sales Agent